bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 15/4/2024 - Can we optimise How are we doing test?
+'How are we doing test to assume next event number' - No, we are checking the Course Event summary for each cousre which has the finishers on it.
+Needs to be greater than 0.

+- 15/4/2024 Bug - Why is the deltas on the pIndex a bit weird.
+  No bug.
+  Phil O'Keefe went down -1 because Robert Gunther jumped up above him.
+  Tony Collins down -2 because he ran in Canada

 - 1/4/2024 - Question - Revisit pIndex downloads.
 I don't think the criteria for downloading the athletes its correct.
 Criteria is NZ regional pIndex > 5 (so 6 onwards) - This is correct.